Author — Sumedh Mool

 Rice husk is the covering that protects rice grains.
 When it is burnt (technically, combustion), rice husk ash is produced.
-Rice husk forms 23% of the weight of rice grains and is potential source of silicon in form of ash (nearly 90%).
-Widely used for industrial purposes like making transformer plates, cylinder heads and equipments, we can derive silicones from silicon.
+Rice husk forms 23% of the weight of rice grains and is a potential source of silicon in the form of ash (nearly 90%).
+Widely used for industrial purposes like making transformer plates, cylinder heads and equipment, we can derive silicones from silicon.
 Silicone oil is used as a lubricant and in some cosmetics.
-Silicone rubber is waterproof and is placed as sealant in washrooms and other parts of houses.
+Silicone rubber is waterproof and is placed as a sealant in washrooms and other parts of houses.

 In India, about 20 million tons of rice husk ash are generated every year.
 Dumping such huge amount of rice husk ash damages the health of land and surrounding areas.
 February 2015 saw three chemical engineering students Abhishek Poddar, Tanmay Pandya and Nikhar Jain, from IIT-Banaras Hindu University (IIT-BHU), emerging with a method to extract the green silica from rice husk ash.
 The rice husk ash is heated up to 100°C (which does not involve use of high energy source) and the silica is extracted.
 This extracted silica can be used in tire industries as fillers.
 As tire filler, the silica reduces the rolling friction and reduces the fuel consumption by 5%.
 This indirectly lowers the amount of greenhouse gases produced.
 Since India is a major producer of rice, this innovation can bring down the import of silicon.